MIDFIELDR/midfieldr/README.md

 [MIDFIELD](https://midfield.online/).
 A database of anonymized student-level records for approximately 2.4M undergraduates at 21 US institutions from 1987-2022.
-Access to this database requires a confidentiality agreement and Institutional Review Board (IRB) approval for human subjects research.
+In 2023, control and management of the database was transferred to the American Society for Engineering Education (ASEE).
+For further information, contact ASEE.

 [midfielddata](https://midfieldr.github.io/midfielddata/).
 An R data package that supplies anonymized student-level records for 98,000